splaisan/qiime-tools/create_QIIME2_SILVA_artifacts.md

 ### create a single gene database

-Choose target database (16S or 18S) and a specificity in the code below
+Choose target database (16S or 18S) and a specificity in the code below.
+Comment/uncomment as required for your needs.

 ```
 input="16S_only"